runtimeverification/evm-semantics/README.md

 git submodule update --init --recursive
 ```

-If you haven't already setup K's OCaml dependencies more recently than February 1, 2019, then you also need to setup the K OCaml dependencies:
+If you haven't already setup K's OCaml dependencies more recently than February 1, 2019, then you also need to setup the K OCaml dependencies (**not** needed if you don't intend to use the OCaml backend):

 ```sh
 ./deps/k/k-distribution/src/main/scripts/bin/k-configure-opam-dev